Google Home

 If having Drake's latest music video pop up on the telly simply by asking has blown your gran's mind, she's really going to need a sherry once you show off Home’s smart home shenanigans.

-At the time of writing, Home is compatible with five smart home systems - Philips Hue, Nest, Honeywell, WeMo and the Samsung-owned SmartThings.
+At the time of writing, Home is compatible with nine smart home systems - Philips Hue, Nest, Honeywell, WeMo, LIFX bulbs, Insignia Connect, TP-Link, Wink and the Samsung-owned SmartThings.
 If you're a fan of Tado's smart heating, you'll be pleased to hear that it's announced Google Home support for summer 2017.

-That’s still a fair chunk less than the Echo's numerous amount of supported systems (it supports everything Home does, too), but still manages to cover the most popular products, thanks to SmartThings’ large roster.
+That’s still slightly less than the Echo's numerous amount of supported systems (it supports everything Home does, too), but still manages to cover the most popular products, thanks to SmartThings’ large roster.

 The big gap in the UK though, is Hive.
 We're surprised Home has launched in the UK without support for one of the most popular smart heating systems in the country, but we're sure it's in the pipeline and will appear in Home's list of services very soon.